South Carolina Interventionist

 In the metropolitan areas of South Carolina, such as Columbia, Greenville, and Florence, cocaine trafficking is at a stable to slightly increased levels.
 In Myrtle Beach and Charleston, as well as other tourist areas along the coast, there has been an increase in trafficking levels.
 South Carolina’s drug supply is primarily shipped into the state on motor vehicles from South Florida, New York, California, and Georgia.

 Multi-gram amounts of heroin packaged in “bundles” are available in different areas of South Carolina.
 The majority of heroin distributed in the state comes from the New York City region.
 Methamphetamine is widely available throughout the state.
-The availability of methamphetamine and number of users in the Coastal areas of South Carolina is increasing.
+The availability of methamphetamine and the number of users in the Coastal areas of South Carolina is increasing.
 South Carolina’s methamphetamine sources are located in California and Atlanta.
 Clandestine laboratories are being seized more frequently than in the past.
 Marijuana is the most abused and most widely available drug throughout South Carolina.
 Much of the marijuana available in South Carolina is transported into the state from Mexico.
 Traffickers use tractor-trailers, buses, trains, commercial air, and package shipping companies to carry marijuana from Mexico, through California, and into South Carolina and other states.

 Drug or Alcohol Interventions in South Carolina